To be considered for admission, applicants must submit to Enrollment Services:

 - Cumulative GPA will be calculated at 40% into the overall scoring rubric.
 GED recipients will be ranked according to their general equivalent diploma scores.
 The most current grade recorded for coursework will be used in admission consideration.

-- Students can choose to use previous completed TEAS testing scores.
+- Students can choose to submit previous completed TEAS testing scores.
 Testing scores must be completed and dated within the last two (2) years.

-- Paying for TEAS testing: Fees for TEAS testing must be paid by credit card, debit card, or prepaid card in the business office.
+- Paying for TEAS testing: Fees for TEAS testing must be paid by credit card, debit card, or prepaid card in the Student Services Testing Center.
 Please bring one of these methods of payment with you on the day of your test.
-Pay in the business office.
-Take the yellow receipt to student services as proof of payment.
-Student services will help you get your test started.
+Student Services staff will assist test takers in processing online payment.

-- Study guides for the TEAS test can be found online at www.atitesting.com, uniontestprep.com/teas, the Wampler Library on MECC campus, other resources to research: search term: TEAS study guides
+- Study guides for the TEAS test can be found online at www.atitesting.com, uniontestprep.com/teas and the Wampler Library on MECC campus.
+Other resources may be found online using the search term: TEAS study guides.

 - General Education Course Requirements.
-These are the required general education program courses that will be used to give points towards admission.
+These are the required general education program courses that will be used to give points towards program admission.
 Students will receive credit for up to 14 credits for completed non-nursing coursework.
 These courses will be calculated into the overall scoring rubric at 35%.
+Courses must be successfully completed with a grade of “C:” or higher for admission points values.
 Students are highly encouraged, but not required, to complete this coursework prior to submission of application.

 - -ENG 111- 3 credits